kinstephen/angular-azure-blob-upload/README.md

 AngularJS service for uploading to azure blob storage.

 Provides for the ability to upload an HTML5 File to Azure's Blob Storage.
-The file uploaded in chunks to avoid memory issues as a BlockBlob.
+The file is uploaded in chunks to avoid memory issues as a BlockBlob.
 The upload uses a Shared Access Signature (SAS) to secure the file upload.

 Required dependencies
 -----------------------